Penalizing complexity priors for Bayesian inference of circular models: Methodology

+When there is insufficient information supporting the need for a complicated model, the principle of \textit{Occam's razor} \citep{mackay2003information} suggests favoring simpler alternatives.
+In this context, model complexity should be carefully considered when specifying prior distributions.
+One effective way to penalize Bayesian model complexity is through the choice of an appropriate prior, ensuring that it exerts a reasonable influence on the effective complexity of the model.
+Motivated by this idea, \citet{simpson2017penalising} proposed the PC prior framework, which is built upon four principles: (1) \textit{Occam's razor}; (2) \textit{measure of complexity}; (3) \textit{constant rate penalization}; and (4) \textit{user-defined scaling}.

+Apart from the first principle, the \textit{measure of complexity} principle states that the prior should be constructed using a model complexity measure defined by the "distance" $d$ between the model of interest and a simpler base model.
+The \textit{constant rate penalization} principle specifies that the PC prior density decays at a constant rate $r \in \left(0,1\right)$ with respect to an increment $\delta$ in the distance $d$, satisfying

+Finally, the \textit{user-defined scaling} principle suggests that users should have some understanding of the data, or of the expected model complexity, in order to define the strength of penalization accordingly.

+The PC prior framework has been applied in a range of fields.
+For instance, it has been used in spatial and spatio-temporal modelling \citep{fuglstad2019constructing, cabral2023controlling, rodriguez2025multivariate}, time-series analysis \citep{sorbye2017penalised}, survival modelling \citep{van2021principled}, and nonparametric regression \citep{ventrucci2016penalized}.
+These applications illustrate how PC priors have been used to control model complexity across different modelling contexts, motivating their extension to circular data.

-In Euclidean space, statistical measures such as standard deviation and variance are intuitive and straightforward in terms of interpretation.
-However, these quantities lose their intuitive meanings for data collected on a circular domain (or transformed into circular form).
-To describe the spread or sparsity of circular data, most circular distributions introduce a "concentration" parameter, which quantifies the extent of concentration (or dispersion) within the data.
-The parameterization of this concentration parameter varies among circular distributions but typically includes the value "0" as a special case, representing no concentration (or maximum dispersion).
+In Euclidean space, statistical measures such as standard deviation and variance are intuitive and straightforward in terms of interpretability.
+However, as discussed in Section \ref{sec:review_on_circular_distributions_and_priors}, these quantities lose their intuitive meanings for data collected on a circular domain (or transformed into circular form) and concentration parameters are used.
+The parameterization of the concentration parameter varies among circular distributions but typically includes the value "0" as a special case, representing no concentration (or maximum dispersion).
 In most common cases, the distribution is simplified to the circular uniform distribution.
+It should be noted that the mean direction is not likelihood identifiable in the circular uniform distribution.

 In contrast, as the concentration parameter increases, most circular distributions tend toward a point mass, representing extreme concentration around a specific direction (mean).
 An exception is the cardioid distribution which tends toward a cardioid curve rather than collapses into a point mass.